MatthewReid854/reliability/docs/Creating and plotting distributions.rst

 The following methods are available for all distributions:

--   parameter names - varies by distribution
+-   parameter names - varies by distribution.
+Eg. dist.mu will provide the mu parameter in the above example.
--   parameters - returns an array of parameters
+-   parameters - returns an array of parameters.
+These are in alphabetical order, so for Lognormal it would be [mu,sigma].
 -   mean
 -   variance
 -   standard_deviation